calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Cookie and Biscuit both screamed.

-Cookie jumped on to the animal and scratched,bit and hissed.
+Cookie jumped on to the animal and scratched, bit and hissed.

-The animal threw Cookie of and growled.
-It was a Australian Shepard!
+The animal threw Cookie off and growled.
+It was an Australian Shepard!
 It came closer and closer to Cookie and Biscuit.

-Pleas don't hurt us Biscuit said, my friend did not mean to hurt you.
+Please don't hurt us Biscuit said.
+My friend did not mean to hurt you.

-I did mean to hurt him Cookie said looking at the dog, i meant to do as much pain as i could.
+I did mean to hurt him Cookie said looking at the dog.
+I meant to do as much pain as i could.

-shhhh your not helping Cookie, whispered Biscuit
+Shhhh you're not helping Cookie, whispered Biscuit

-Grrrr how dare you come in dog territory growled the big dog.
+Grrrr how dare you come in dog territory, growled the big dog.

-I thought they where no dogs in the Dogan forest Biscuit said confused.
+I thought there where no dogs in the Dogan forest Biscuit said confused.

-Your right growled the Dog, I was the king of the dog's hunter.
-But one day i could not find any food so as punishment i had to stay in the Dogan forest for a week.
-But now that i found you two kitty's Lord Brown Ear will thank me and i will be his hunter again.
+You're right growled the Dog, I was the king of the dog's hunter.
+But one day, I could not find any food, so as punishment I had to stay in the Dogan forest for a week.
+But now that I found you two kitty's, Lord Brown Ear will thank me, and I will be his hunter again.

-We are not kitties hissed cookie.
+We are not kitties hissed Cookie.

-Just come here and i will take you to Death cage the dog prison the dog said still growling, follow me.
+Just come here and I will take you to Death Cage the dog prison, the dog said still growling, follow me.

 Cookie and Biscuit followed the huge dog out of the forest and to a huge black dog bigger than the Australian shepard.